 When a bankruptcy petition is dismissed, all the time, money, and effort that went into the filing is lost, including the lawyer’s fees.
 Your debts are not discharged, or your payments are not restructured.

-Filing for bankruptcy grants you an automatic stay against creditors, but when your case is dismissed, this is lifted and you’re back where you started.
-Important to note is that despite a dismissal, filing for bankruptcy can remain on your credit report and further hurt your credit scores.
+Filing bankruptcy grants you an automatic stay against creditors, but when your bankruptcy case is dismissed, this is lifted and you’re back where you started.
+It’s important to note that despite a dismissal, just merely filing for bankruptcy can remain on your credit report and further hurt your credit scores.

 After a dismissal, creditors and collection agencies can come after you again with all the power of the law, which could result in lawsuits, foreclosure, repossession of vehicles, wage garnishment, and nagging collections calls.